emmantolu/hng-bash/README.md

 chmod 600 $password_file
 ```
 We then define the log and password file paths, ensuring they exist, and setting secure permissions for the password file.
+The secure directory, located in /var, does not exist by default so we create it if it is missing.

 4. Password Generation Function: